FrenchTacoDev/ultra_light_performance_tool/README.md

 ## Additional information

+Currently the app is only in German as testing is done with selected testers.
+If you like to be part of the testing team, please leave a message.

 ULPT is meant to be an open source / free to use prodcut.
 It will be published free of charge to the respective stores.